johnsonding/goldfynch/_posts/2016-04-19-next-previous-files-in-files-view-and-search-view-for-quick-document-review.md

 date: 2016-04-19 21:32:00
 tags: new-features search user-experience general file-types
 author: "Anith Mathai"
+excerpt: "Documents can be reviewed quickly by clicking Next Document or Previous Document while in Doc View."
 ---

 Documents can be reviewed quickly by clicking "Next Document" or "Previous Document" while in _Doc View_.
 You can easily navigate between subsequent or previous documents within a folder or when paging through search results.